astroML/sklearn_tutorial/doc/setup.rst

         python-numpy-dev python-scipy libatlas-dev g++ python-matplotlib \
         ipython

+    If you are under Ubuntu 12.04+, then you can use

+      % sudo apt-get install ipython-notebook

+    to install ipython notebook with all dependencies.

   * Under **MacOSX** you should probably use a scientific python distribution such as `Scipy Superpack`_